The Collins College of Business is ranked a Top 100 undergraduate business school by Bloomberg BusinessWeek

 Friends of Finance is an organization of business professionals, TU alumni and supporters of the Collins College of Business.
 Eight times a year, the Executive Speakers’ series brings leading executives to the TU campus to share their knowledge and explore important business issues.
 Past speakers include executives from Coach, Wal-Mart Stores, Inc., Bank of America, Southwest Airlines, QuikTrip Corporation, Lloyd’s of London, Chesapeake Energy and The Boeing Company (just to name a few!).

-Each year, the School of Accounting and Management Information Systems hosts the statewide Conference of Accountants, which features distinguished national and international speakers on current trends and issues in the field of accounting.
+Each year, the School of Accounting and Computer Information Systems hosts the statewide Conference of Accountants, which features distinguished national and international speakers on current trends and issues in the field of accounting.

 Student teams from The University of Tulsa’s Collins College of Business won top spots in the statewide Donald W. Reynolds Governor’s Cup collegiate business plan competition in 2012, 2013, 2014 and 2015.
 In 2014, a TU team won the undergraduate division at the Tri-State Award competition in Las Vegas.